freakydude/klipper-serial-btt/README.md

 ### Requirements

+- A Raspberry Pi or BigTreeTech CB1
-- running Klipper and Mainsail installation
+- Running Klipper and Mainsail installation
-- basic printer config
+- Basic printer config
+- The will to try and help improve the macros

 ### Get this repository